aces/Loris/modules/help_editor/test/TestPlan.md

     [Manual Testing]
 18. Check filter expansion.
     [Manual Testing]
-19. Test Reset Button - In the Help Editor , add content and click on Reset.
-Make sure the none of the recent changes were saved and the page reloads with the default content.
+19. Test Reset Button - In the Help Editor, add content and click on Reset.
+Make sure that none of the recent changes were saved and the page reloads with the default content.
     [Manual Testing]
-20. Test Preview Button - In the Help Editor, update title , content and click on the Preview button.
-Make sure the recent changes are visible in the help side panel.
-Continue updating the content and click review button should show the latest help content in the side panel.
+20. Test Preview Button - In the Help Editor, update title and content, and click on the Preview button.
+Make sure the recent changes are visible in the Help side panel.
+Continue updating the content and clicking the 'Preview' button.
+The latest help content should show in the side panel.
     [Manual Testing]